 1. Give the students 2 minutes to sketch & label a flower and its parts.
 They may not use their notes or textbooks.
 After 2 minutes, ask who has labeled: 3 parts?
 5 parts?
 Keep going up until you have the top 3 students who labeled the most parts.
 Give them each a ticket (and a starburst candy - optional).

 - Optional: 3 Starburst candies

-2. Go over homework.
-Give tickets to children who completed their homework.
-Have them each show the flower they drew & identified.
+2. Give tickets to children who completed their homework.
+Go over the homework questions and pass out tickets to students who answer the questions.
+Have them each show the flowers they drew & identified.

 3. Pass out a worksheet showing the parts of a flower & their functions.
 Go through the parts with mnemonics.